 Check out this article which does a nice job showing real-life struggles on a simple receipt.

 Making it a Simpler Job for Great Scanning Results

 In order to create a machine-readable version of a document, everything must be removed that isn’t text.

 Then, the important elements that make up the structure of the document must be added back in because they provide the context for how the software will interpret text on the page.

-The process is simple.
-Remove everything that isn’t text, read the text, then add back in the document structure and interpret the meaning of the text.
+- Then add back in the document structure and interpret the meaning of the text

 And to do a really good job of reading the text, the machine will need to use multiple OCR tools (we call them engines).
 One OCR engine might be better with handwriting, while another is better at reading those odd fonts on checks.